 You Can Get By Without Speaking Portuguese

-I was concerned about my lack of Portuguese language skills beyond the restaurant Portuguese I use in Lisbon, but I needn’t have worried.
+I was concerned about my lack of Portuguese language skills beyond the basic Portuguese I use while living in Lisbon, but I needn’t have worried.
 I encountered zero language barriers within the country and 95% of the people I ran into spoke great English.

 It’s supposedly harder to find English speakers in the lesser-visited north of the country, but if you stick to the south, you won’t need to worry about learning more than a few vital words.

 Imagine a humid minivan with terrible suspension, bumping its way along pot-holed roads on a thirty degree day.
 Now imagine filling it with 10 times more people than the recommended capacity, until you’re all packed in the back like sweaty sardines.
 Maybe throw a child on your lap and some smelly food in there, too.
 Now, get the driver to rip you off on the price and have the local men start calling you baby and asking if you can take them back home with you.